 Like Brentwood, Zilker and its public schools fall under the umbrella of the Austin Independent School District, with the same favorable graduation rates and investment in attracting and retaining high-quality faculty members.
 Single-family homes comprise the bulk of Zilker’s housing market with a median sale price of $2 million, but there are also some home options available below $1 million.

 On the opposite side of Zilker Metropolitan Park and the Mopac Expressway, you’ll find Rollingwood, a serene suburb a mere 15-minute drive from Austin’s downtown center.
 Like Zilker, Rollingwood benefits from its adjacent location to both Zilker Park and the Barton Creek Greenbelt, as well as its own eponymous neighborhood park.

 The city offers proximity to major shopping centers like the Hill Country Galleria in Bee Cave, which also contributes to Rollingwood’s status as one of the Austin area’s most desirable places for a family to call home.

-Due to high demand, Rollingwood property values are among the Austin area’s highest, with a median home sale price of $1,000,000.
+Due to high demand, Rollingwood property values are among the Austin area’s highest.
 However, the area’s lofty prices go hand-in-hand with a convenient location and enviable neighborhood amenities, making it a worthy investment for well-to-do professionals with young children.